What is onboarding?

 There are two common approaches for building an onboarding process flow—by its five major stages and by its timeline.
 Read on below to learn about both in detail and see which is right for you and your organization.

-The first major approach divides the onboarding process into stages, beginning before the new employee’s start date with the preparation stage.
-The process moves subsequently through orientation, integration, and engagement, and ends with reviewing the process in the follow-up stage.
+The first major approach divides the onboarding process into stages.
 Usually, Human Resources and training staff are highly involved in the beginning stages, with job function mentors and direct managers more involved in the later phases.

-Generally, the preparation stage spans from the pre-arrival stage through about the first month or so of the new hire’s employment.
-This phase of the employee onboarding process includes pre-start paperwork, a formal introduction to the company’s policies and procedures, and an informal introduction to company culture through the employee’s environment.
+Generally, the preparation stage of onboarding spans from the pre-arrival stage through about the first month or so of the new hire’s employment.
+This phase of the employee onboarding process includes pre-arrival paperwork, a formal introduction to the company’s policies and procedures, and an informal introduction to company culture through the employee’s environment.

 The orientation stage of the onboarding process usually takes place on the employee’s first day or week of work.
 This phase includes much of the Human Resources onboarding process: